marcstreeter/kubewhistle/README.node.md

 # Prepare Node
 This preparation (like all files here) assumes you're running Ubuntu 18.04.
-This will get you in a state where you can perform installation
+This will get you in a state where you can perform installation. **Nodes, here, are referring to every host computer that will be running kubernetes, masters and minions, alike (only excludes your client laptop)**

 # On each node individually
 - Enable ssh
     - `sudo apt-get install ssh`
     - log in to all nodes to execute the following simultaneously

-# Prepare All Nodes (masters and minions alike)
+# On each node simultaneously
 Connect to each node and simultaneously (using iTerm or tmux) do the following
 - Sudo No Password
 	```bash